You asked, we answered! Read our answers to our patients’ most common dental questions below. Have something to ask us? Contact us today!

 How Many Times Per Year Should I See My Dentist?

 Proactive dental care is recommended for all of our patients.
-We highly recommend making two general cleaning/exam appointments yearly.
-When you keep up with your oral care, our team can keep you updated on any changes in your oral health, and help you combat any issues you may be experiencing throughout the year.
+We highly recommend making two general dental cleaning/dental exam appointments yearly.
+When you keep up with your dental hygiene, our team can keep you updated on any changes in your oral health, and help you combat any issues you may be experiencing throughout the year.
 We will take care of the problem before it worsens.

 Naturally, if you have reason to see us outside these two recommended visits, be sure to contact our office to make an appointment.